liu-shuhui/ProTICS/README.md

 ## Part 3

-Distribution of proportion for the 10 immune cell types in different ccancer sybtypes
+Distribution of proportion for the 10 immune cell types in different molecular subtypes

 ggplot(data, aes(`Cell types`, y=`Relative proportions of the 10 immune cell types`, color=`Patient type`)) +
   theme(